-A family incident can involve one or more affected family members and/or one or more other parties.
+An L17 form collects information about one affected family member and one other party involved in a family incident, however a small number of incidents record more than one of these parties.
 For statistical purposes, these are counted as one incident but may appear multiple times in demographic counts.

 The overall increase in the number of recorded family incidents has in part been due to improved recording of incidents.
 Since 2011, initiatives such as the Family Violence Code of Practice have been put in place by Victoria Police to improve the recording of family incidents, the individuals involved and the offences committed.
 Due to the changes in these business practices, policies and legislation comparisons to data prior to 2012 are not advised.
 Accordingly, the CSA will release Family incident data and Recorded offence/Criminal incident data with a family violence flag as a five year time series until there are sufficient data to produce a ten year time series.
 For further data please send a request to email@example.com .

 Demographic characteristics of affected family members and other parties